Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like those from your local bakery.

 One of my baking 'hacks' is using an ice cream scoop to divide muffin or cupcake batter.
 It's easier, neater and allows each muffin to be roughly the same size.

 For a yummy and pretty touch, I'd recommend sprinkling some extra chopped apple and raw demerara sugar on top.
 The apple adds a little color to those brown muffins and the sugar adds some crunch.

 If you'd like jumbo cafe style muffins, this recipe will make 8-10 muffins.
 For average size muffins, this recipe will make 12.

-To make healthy vegan apple muffins, use whole wheat or spelt flour instead of plain and coconut sugar instead of regular sugar.
-I've also listed a gluten free option the notes of the grey recipe box.
+Yes, you can use whole wheat flour or spelt flour instead of plain and coconut sugar instead of regular sugar.
+I've also listed a gluten free option the notes of the gray recipe box.

-Instead of topping the muffins with apple and sugar, you can sprinkle the top with rolled oats or an easy oat crumble, such as in this recipe.
+Instead of topping the muffins with apple and sugar, you can top them with an oat crumble, such the one in my apple berry oat crumble muffins recipe.

 Easy Vegan Apple Muffins

 - ½ (~90g) medium-sized apple, chopped roughly or finely